Updated 16 January 2018

 If you haven’t decided I am completely off my rocker and are still reading, I’ll explain why (and it might just make sense – and what if I am right?)

 After the requirement to like pages for engage was dropped, likes still mattered.
 Those who liked your page saw your content.
 You WANTED likes and again, asking was the best way to get them.

 Fast forward to Facebook’s big algorithm shift in 2012 and more so to the one in 2015.
 The changes meant an individual liking a page would not be guaranteed to see its content.
-Facebook’s decision to ‘restrict’ or ‘chose’ what would be seen meant likes have far less value.
+Facebook’s decision to ‘restrict’ or ‘choose’ what content is seen means likes have far less value.

 Less value, yet not worthless.

 I did say likes were worthless, but that is not entirely true.
 They still have an iota of value.

 Page likes still mean the opportunity to get your content seen in the news feed (though there are better ways to get visibility), so you still want them.
 The difference now – you no longer want to ASK for them.
 Why?
 A little something called ‘relevance’.